 Social Skills 9111 1 9-12 10-12 ESS students - none General Ed.
-Students - a completed application and at least The purpose of this course is to equip students with adequate social strategies in order to communicate the story of God effectively by using their words wisely in various situations.
+Students - a completed application and at least one year of being in The purpose of this course is to equip students with adequate social strategies in order to communicate the story of God effectively by using their words wisely in various situations.
 Students will work on strategies for communicating with friends, family, bosses, co-workers, and the general public.
 Some of these strategies include ways we communicate, giving positive and negative feedback, accepting negative feedback, resisting peer pressure, problem solving, negotiating, and following instructions.
-These skills will be immediately practiced and applied with general education peers in the class as well as equip general education one year of being in Connections students with tips on how to help ESS students better communicate with them.
-Yearbook 2271 2272 1 11-12 None The purpose of this course is to produce the school yearbook.
-Students will take photographs, plan, design, and publish the Anchor using the Balfour StudioWorks desk-top publishing program.
+These skills will be immediately practiced and applied with general education peers in the class as well as equip general education students with tips on how to help ESS students better communicate with them.
+Connections

-\The first class must have been taken at SCHS, students must have a 3.3 GPA in the subject area & have the recommendation of a teacher in that subject area.
+The first class must have been taken at SCHS, students must have a 3.3 GPA in the subject area & have the recommendation of a teacher in that subject area.